neilb14/neilb14.github.io/about/index.md

 Hi.
 I'm Neil Bourgeois.

 I love to solve hard problems.
 The hardest problems are plagued with uncertainty, risk and complexity.
-Solutions require that people work together towards a common vision.
+Solutions to these types of problems require that people work together towards a common vision.
 Usually they involve some degree of technology but they almost always require people to change.

 This intersection of problem, people and technology is where I'm at my best.